josejalvarezm/cv-ai-agent/gcp-blog/03-multi-cloud-security.md

 **The security challenge:** How does a Cloudflare Worker authenticate to AWS DynamoDB across cloud boundaries without storing long-lived IAM keys in code?

-### IAM Credentials in Cloudflare Environment Variables
+### Encrypted Secrets in Cloudflare Workers

-**Solution:** Store AWS IAM credentials as **Cloudflare Worker secrets** (encrypted environment variables).
-The Worker uses these credentials to sign AWS API requests with IAM Signature Version 4 (SigV4).
+**Solution:** Store AWS IAM credentials as **Cloudflare Worker encrypted secrets** (NOT plain environment variables).
+These are encrypted at rest by Cloudflare and only decrypted at Worker runtime.

+**Important:** Cloudflare Secrets are encrypted and managed by Cloudflare's infrastructure.
+They are never stored in plaintext, never committed to git, and only accessible to the specific Worker.

 **AWS IAM user for Cloudflare Worker:**